pavittarsingh315/Project-Darkstar-Backend-Dev/Commits.md

 1. Added functionality to get a user's followers, following, and private following.
 2. Added functionality to search for a user in an autocomplete type of way.

+## Twenty-sixth Commit

+1. Created a route to get a user's profile and if you're following them or not.